Here’s what a good resume should look like in 2023:

-1. Use a header to present your contact details
+1. Use a modern resume header

 2. Start with a resume summary

-3. Keep the layout and design simple
+3. Keep the design and fonts simple

 4. List work experience starting with your most recent job

 Many hiring managers prefer chronological resumes because they demonstrate your career progression in a clear way.

 While there are two other resume formats to choose from, you should use a chronological resume if your work experience is your strongest qualification.

 A chronological resume works for all industries and experience levels, is conventional and easy to understand, and clearly demonstrates a vertical career progression.
 Unless you’ve had long periods of time out of work or are switching to a different industry, stick to the chronological resume format.

 Not sure what your resume should look like?
 The best way to learn is by taking inspiration from resume examples written by other candidates in your industry.